Signs and Symptoms

 Aggressive Behavior

-Under the definition of aggressive behavior includes all aspects and areas of behavior, including verbal, physical, aggression against objects and people, as well as aggression towards oneself.
+Under the definition of aggressive behavior includes all aspects and areas of behavior, including verbal, and physical, aggression against objects and people, as well as aggression towards oneself.
 Physical aggressive behavior can include hitting, biting and kicking.
 Verbal aggressive behavior can include shouting, swearing and verbal hostility directed at others.
-Aggressive behavior has many definitions.
-But generally it refers to behavior that is both violent and at the same time unpredictable.
-It also refers to behavior that goes against social norms of what constitutes accepted behavior towards others.
+Aggressive behavior has many definitions. […]

 Read more